equalitie/swabber/README.md

     ln -s /usr/lib/python2.7/dist-packages/libxtwrapper.x86_64-linux-gnu.so /usr/lib/python2.7/dist-packages/libxtwrapper.so

+NB: On Debian 9, you may need to create the <code>/usr/local/lib/python2.7/dist-packages</code> directory by hand.

 <code>setuptools</code> can be used to install the actual swabber daemon to <code>/usr/bin/swabberd.py</code>:

     python setup.py install

 The <code>swabberd</code> file can be used as an init script if you're installing the package by hand.

 iptables interface